Jpomz/honestly-you-eat-this/README.md

 The code included in this project reproduces the analysis presented in: Pomeranz et al. _Inferring predator-prey interactions in food webs.
 Methods in Ecology and Evolution_

-The full dataset is available on DataDryad [doi:10.5061/dryad.k59m37f].
+The full dataset is available at DataDryad [here](https://datadryad.org/resource/doi:10.5061/dryad.k59m37f).

 To run the full analysis, download the data and place the files in the Data/Raw_data folder.